Albert McKnight

 Albert J. "Al" McKnight, CsSp (August 18, 1927 – April 17, 2016) was an author, activist, Black Catholic priest and member of the Spiritans known for his advocacy for Black liberation and cooperative economics.

 He was the principal organizer of the Southern Cooperative Development Fund (SCDF), Southern Development Foundation (SDF), and the Southern Consumers Cooperative (SCC).
-He was described in 1968 by Ebony magazine as having staged "a peaceful economic revolution".
+In 1968, Ebony magazine described him as having staged "a peaceful economic revolution."

+McKnight’s work with cooperatives and on behalf of impoverished black communities in the South was legendary, ultimately organizing over 2,000 low-income citizens in cooperatives throughout the South, mostly in Louisiana.

 Biography

 Early life and education

-Born in Brooklyn on August 18, 1927, to Albert and Althea Holmes McKnight, the younger McKnight converted to Catholicism as a child, his mother being a Methodist and his father a lapsed Catholic.
+Born in Brooklyn on August 18, 1927, to Albert and Althea Holmes McKnight, the younger McKnight converted to Catholicism as a child, with his mother being a Methodist and his father a lapsed Catholic.
 He later entered the Congregation of the Holy Spirit in the 1940s as one of the nation's earliest Black Catholic male religious.
-He professed first vows at the Holy Ghost Novitiate in Ridgefield, Connecticut.
-He was ordained to the priesthood on June 6, 1952, at St Mary's (Ferndale) Seminary in Norwalk, Connecticut.
+He professed first vows at the Holy Ghost Novitiate in Ridgefield, Connecticut, and was ordained to the priesthood on June 6, 1952, at St Mary's (Ferndale) Seminary in Norwalk, Connecticut.

 Priesthood

-His first parish assignment was at St Paul Catholic Church in Kaplan, Louisiana, where he observed rampant illiteracy and attempted counteractive measures.
-He soon traveled to Nova Scotia in 1960 to attend classes on co-operative economics at the Coady Institute.
-He soon founded the Southern Consumers Cooperative (SCC), a network of Southern Black farmers.
+His first parish assignment was at St Paul Catholic Church in Kaplan, Louisiana, where he observed rampant illiteracy and implemented counteractive measures.
+He then traveled to Nova Scotia in 1960 to attend classes on co-operative economics at the Coady Institute.
+Subsequently, he founded the Southern Consumers Cooperative (SCC), a network of Southern Black farmers.

 Holy Ghost Catholic Church

-After returning to Kaplan, McKnight later served at various other parishes before arriving at Holy Ghost Catholic Church in Opelousas, Louisiana, where he gained considerable fame as the SCC grew.
-Soon other developments emerged, including the Acadian Delight cooperative bakery, which received a $25,000 loan from President Lyndon Johnson's War on Poverty program.
+After returning to Kaplan, McKnight served at various other parishes before being assigned to Holy Ghost Catholic Church in Opelousas, Louisiana, where he gained considerable fame as the SCC grew.
+Soon other developments emerged, including the Acadian Delight cooperative bakery, which received a $25,000 loan from President Lyndon Johnson's war on poverty program.
 An ardent activist, McKnight also attended the March on Washington for Jobs and Freedom in 1963.

-At Holy Ghost, McKnight also became known for his religious activism, becoming a notable proponent of the Black Catholic Movement, which he helped set off as a founding member of the National Black Catholic Clergy Caucus (in which he would serve as the first executive director).
+At Holy Ghost, McKnight also became known for his religious activism, emerging as a notable advocate of the Black Catholic Movement.
+He played a pivotal role as a founding member of the National Black Catholic Clergy Caucus (in which he would serve as the first executive director).
 He began a program of Black inculturation at Holy Ghost, including the removal of Eurocentric images and music, and replacing them with Black saints, gospel music, and the Black preaching idiom.
 He also helped develop the NBCCC's founding manifesto, which famously claimed that "The Catholic Church in the U.S. is primarily a White, racist institution.”
 He would later take part in the NBCCC's agitations for an African-American Catholic rite.